Raseiniai: After the partitions of the Commonwealth

-Following the third partition of the Commonwealth in 1795, Raseiniai was annexed by the Russian Empire and its city rights were annulled.
+Following the third partition of the Commonwealth in 1795, Raseiniai was annexed by the Russian Empire and its town rights were annulled.
 In the Russian Empire, the town was the center of a Rossieny County.
 From 1801 to 1843, the county was in the Vilna Governorate, and from 1843 on it became part of the Kovno Governorate.

 Historically, the chief articles of commerce were wood and grain for export.
 Because of its geographic position and distance from the railroad and the main highways, it became economically isolated.
-A fire in 1865 which almost destroyed the town also contributed to the city's decline in the latter half of the 19th century.
+A fire in 1865 which almost destroyed the town also contributed to the town's decline in the latter half of the 19th century.

 In 1831, an insurrection against Tsarist oppression began in Raseiniai.
 On March 26, the rebels took Raseiniai and formed a provisional district government.
 Within a few days the insurrection spread throughout the entire country – and was later known as the 1831 Rebellion.

 The town long had a large Jewish presence.
-It was among the first Jewish communities established in Lithuania, and the city, which is known in Yiddish as Raseyn, became known as the "Jerusalem of Zamut."
+It was among the first Jewish communities established in Lithuania, and the town, which is known in Yiddish as Raseyn, became known as the "Jerusalem of Zamut."
 Jews continued to settle there in large numbers throughout the 17th century.

 During most of the 19th century, the greater proportion of the town's population was Jewish and it was a center of the Jewish Haskalah (Enlightenment) movement.
 In 1842 the city had 7,455 inhabitants, the majority of whom were Jews.
 In 1866 the town had 10,579 inhabitants, of whom 8,290 were Jews.
 In 1897 the population of the district, excluding the town, was 221,731, of whom about 17,000 were Jews.
 After World War I, however, the Jewish community was smaller.
 By 1926, 2,226 Jews lived in Raseiniai, and approximately 2,000 (40% of the general population) in 1939.

 During most of the World War I, the town was occupied by the German army.
 In the spring of 1915, the Germans concentrated Army Group Lauenstein in the area of Tilsit, with three infantry and three cavalry divisions opposing one infantry division and units of border police and Russian volunteers.
 The Bavarian cavalry division swept through Raseiniai on April 14 en route to Šiauliai.
 Refugees from Raseiniai appeared in Šiauliai on the morning of April 15 warning of the German advance.